 OH BOY.
 So I really didn’t expect to love this book as much as I did.
-The plot was definitely what caught my attention because the main characters meet online and then become romantically involved.
+The plot was definitely what caught my attention, because the main characters meet online and become romantically involved.
 That’s not a spoiler, I promise.
-But then the blurb on the back also had some cheesy and predictable lines about Bailey having an archnemesis who just happens to be “irritatingly hot”and whoops surprise they fall in love.
-Yeah… totally seen that line before and totally read that kind of book before.
+But the blurb on the back also had some cheesy and predictable lines about Bailey having an archnemesis who just happens to be “irritatingly hot” and whoops, surprise, they fall in love.
+Yeah… totally seen that line before, and totally read that kind of book before.
 WELL, that’s what I thought at first.

 Let’s talk about the characters…

 This book surprised me quite a bit, especially the characters.
 Bailey captures the logic and reasoning that teens and young adults typically have, so reading from her perspective and seeing her thought process was lovely.
 Bailey is a smart girl, but she’s pretty naïve at times; especially regarding her own mental health and how she handles socializing with others.
 It’s clear from the beginning that something has happened to Bailey that was traumatizing, and that she has adopted a policy of avoidance when it comes to anything stressful or difficult.
 Which is very unhealthy.

 Fortunately, Bailey learns throughout the course of the novel and develops better ways to handle the pressure of difficult situations.